 Dwolla is a newer US-based company that is taking online betting payment processing in a new direction.
 From the customer’s point of view, Dwolla is a direct competitor to PayPal.
 It allows you to send money to your friends, receive money, and purchase goods online.
-In some places, it is even used to pay for things in the real world.

-But, Dwolla isn’t the same as PayPal on the inside.
-The founders wanted to find a way to cut through all the red tape that seems to go with payment processing these days.
+But, betting using Dwolla isn’t the same as PayPal.
+The founders wanted to find a way to cut through all the red tape that seems to go with online gambling payment processing.
 Credit cards are expensive for businesses, ACH payments take forever, PayPal charges almost 3%, etc. So, the Dwolla people built their own network from the ground up and are now able to process payments faster than anyone else at a fraction of the cost.

-This is good for you, the customer, because it means you can deposit anywhere for free, send money to anyone for free and only pay $0.25 when you receive payouts.
+This is good for customers who can can deposit at online betting sites that accept Dwolla for free, send money to anyone for free, and only pay $0.25 when receiving payouts.
 That officially makes Dwolla the cheapest gambling payment method of them all.

 So what does any of this have to do with online gambling?
 Well, not a whole lot yet.
 Because Dwolla is based out of the United Sates, it is under strict orders not to do business with unlicensed gambling sites.
 You can thank the Unlawful Internet Gambling Enforcement Act of 2006 (the UIGEA) for that.

 Where Dwolla does work with online gambling is at licensed US betting sites.
 Surprisingly, the UIGEA exempted online horse racing, greyhound betting and fantasy sports betting from the law.
 On top of that, several states have started issuing licenses to local poker sites and internet casinos.

 Dwolla = Legal US Betting

-Dwolla is only accepted at legal betting sites in the US.
+Dwolla is only accepted at legal US betting sites.
 This is still a young company but it’s growing quickly and is now accepted at the following sites:

 - DraftKings.com (fantasy sports betting)